Filtering

 }

-Below you will learn more about the autogenerated filters available on the aggregate key and for each type on the node and edge of the specified relationship.
+Aggregation filtering can also be done with operators.
+They provide autogenerated filters available for each type on the node and edge of the specified relationship.

-This is a special 'top level' key inside the where aggregation and will be available for all relationships.
+A special 'top level' key inside the where aggregation and will be available for all relationships.
 This is used to count the amount of relationships the parent node is connected to.
-The operators count has are as follows:

 query {